-I teach Yin and Hatha Yoga, Pranayama, Meditation and Pregnancy and Post-natal Yoga in London, UK.
+I teach Yin, Vinyasa Flow and Hatha Yoga, Pranayama, Meditation and Pregnancy and Post-natal Yoga in London, UK.

 I aim to guide students to feel effects of poses for themselves and to develop an inner understanding and knowledge of how their own bodies work.

 I have studied with, amongst others, Paul Grilley and Maarten Vermaase.

 Please feel free to contact me for information.Why practice yoga?

 Quite simply because it makes you feel fantastic!
 Regular practice will leave you full of energy and joy for life.
 It will help detoxify and tone your body, build up core and muscle strength, increase your ability to focus and concentrate and help create inner peace and stability.

 I am well aware of the effects a life of office work, city dwelling, lack of sleep and stress can have on our body and mind.
 I have experienced how regular yoga practice can effectively reduce our stress and help bring balance and harmony to the workings of our body and our minds.